xerris/terraform-infra-bootstrap/README.md

 ## Prerequisites
 Terraform version 0.15.1
 The  .terraform-version or version.tf works with tfenv .
-It will install if needed and switch to the Terrraform version specified.
+It will install if needed and switch to the Terraform version specified.
 # version.tf
 ```
 terraform {